 No Smoking No Ignition Sources Within 3 Metres

-As flammable liquids and corrosive substances are incompatible, its very important that you segregate them in a safe and compliant manner to avoid the possibility of violent reactions that may harm the people in your organisation.
+As flammable liquids and corrosive substances are incompatible, its very important that they are segregated in a safe and compliant manner to avoid the possibility of violent reactions that may harm the people in your organisation.
 For more information on how to segregate flammable liquids and corrosive substances from other classes of dangerous goods, download our free dangerous goods segregation guide by clicking on the image below 👇.